 Head to the upper right teleporter to find another save point; save then go up to fight Shin.
 Yep, he's beatable this time.
 Your spellcaster and other fighter can probably beat the Stonestatues easily (they're wimps); concentrate on Shin.
-He has high defense against magic, so all but the strongest spells will be fairly useless.
 Use Head Splitter or Ripper Blast for Claude; Ashton/Opera and Precis can use regular attacks, since they have wide range or high precision against flying enemies.
 If both fighters keep on him, he probably won't be able to do much.
 Use Peep-peep Bombs if you had the Mischief up till now.
 The fight will be long, but if your levels are in the low 40s at least, you shouldn't have much trouble.
 You'll get an Emerald Ring when you win.
 Go back down and save, then continue north.

 There are three doors here.
 First enter the right door to get a Spring Water and Splinter for Ernest.
 Go back and enter the left door; pick up a Giant Fists and Murasame Sword.
 Go to the top right to end up in the middle chamber; pick up the Gale Earring (great for Opera or, later, Chisato), then go to the top right to finish the level.
 You'll fight against Berle.